binarytrails-ai/aiagent-workshop/docs/docs/index.md

-# Build your code-first agent with Azure AI Foundry
+# Build your code-first agent with Azure AI

 ## A 75-minute interactive workshop